 - Creative Development

 In collaboration with community leaders we have established Special Education (SE) Committees in all sites which ensure the participation of the community and local governance structures.
 The committees’ role is to increase local support and understanding for the children and their families and to help KWO with the logistics of this project’s activities.
 The SE Committees are especially important in Karen State, where we have less project staff in the field.

 in 2022-23 there were 102 project staff implementing this project.
 This includes more than 65 full-time special needs teachers who are the main contact point with children, families and communities and who deliver and organise all the activities.
 Most project staff are women, and a small number of men work as babysitters, nightguards plus 3 are SE Teachers.

 Children living with disability become more independent when they are enrolled with this project.
 They learn to walk, communicate with their parents, move around, and can feed or dress themselves.
 They can access education, a fundamental right of all children.

-The children are healthier and happier.
+The children and their parents are healthier and happier.
 They put on weight, improve personal and family hygiene, meet and make friends, and are included more in the social life of the community.
 Parents and community members gain deeper understanding and practical skills.

 This project has created positive change in our families and communities.
 We have seen huge improvements in the quality of life for children with disability and their families and greater understanding and acceptance in the community.